-Sibling - Where children live as brother and sister in the same household they are treated in the same way as siblings for admissions purposes.
-This includes a child's brother or sister, half brother or sister, adopted/foster brother or sister, step brother or sister living in the same family unit at the same address.
+Sibling - Where girls live as sisters in the same household they are treated in the same way as siblings for admissions purposes.
+This includes a girls' sister, half sister, adopted/foster sister, or step sister living in the same family unit at the same address.
 It does not include cousins or other extended family members who live in the same household.
 In the case of twins, triplets and other multiple-birth children, if one child can be offered a place in the school, other multiple-birth children will be allocated a place in the school.
-Where twins are concerned and one twin has a Statement of Special Educational Needs or Education, Health and Care Plan that names the school the other twin will be treated as having a sibling link for that academic year.
+Where twin girls are concerned and one girl has a Statement of Special Educational Needs or Education, Health and Care Plan that names the school the other twin will be treated as having a sibling link for that academic year.

 Parent - this means the parent who has parental responsibility as defined in the Children Act 1989, or the person in the household who is defined as a parent for the purposes of Section 576 of the Education Act 1996.
-This could include a person who is not a biological parent but who has responsibility for her or him (such as a child's guardians) but will not usually include other relatives such as grandparents, aunts, uncles etc unless they have all the rights, duties, powers and responsibilities and authority, which by law a parent of a child has in relation to the child and their property.
+This could include a person who is not a biological parent but who has responsibility for the girl (such as a child's guardians) but will not usually include other relatives such as grandparents, aunts, uncles etc unless they have all the rights, duties, powers and responsibilities and authority, which by law a parent of a child has in relation to the child and their property.